Leslie Dietsch and Jerry Gray: Moments in Latitude

 Friday, April 17, 6 – 8p.m.
 The event will feature a free, light tapas buffet and cash bar by Venue.

 Leslie Dietsch and Jerry Gray: Moments in Latitude pairs Dietsch’s oils on panel in exhibition with physically-manipulated monoprints by Gray—forming a transportive installation of landscapes.
-Portraying the beauty of the Great Lakes, Dietsch’s paintings capture an intimate and at times nostalgic view of rural and maritime scenes.
-Gray’s alternative prints memorialize moments from hiking and travel, manipulating the images in an exploration of the malleability of memory.
+Portraying the beauty of the Great Lakes and its environs, Dietsch’s paintings capture an intimate and at times nostalgic view of rural and maritime scenes.
+Gray’s alternative prints memorialize moments from hiking and cross-country travel, manipulating the images in an exploration of the malleability of memory.

 This exhibit will continue through June 21, 2026